“Portadown Gets Active” — A scheme to support local children and end holiday hunger

-Children in Northern Ireland has just launched a scheme to support local children in Portadown.
-The program is being delivered in partnership with the community and voluntary sector, statutory agencies, local schools and local government with additional support from Craigavon based Almac Group.
+Craigavon, N.I., 6 April 2018 – Children in Northern Ireland together with local community organization Oasis Youth are running an Easter scheme to support local children in Portadown, providing nutritious meals and further education through a wide range of activities.
+The program is being delivered in partnership with the community and voluntary sector, statutory agencies, local schools and local government.

-The project in Portadown is a partnership between Oasis Youth Portadown, Children & Young People’s Strategic Partnership, Pathways Activities and Presentation Primary School with additional support from the Public Health Agency, food supplier Brakes UK and the Almac Group.
+The project in Portadown is a partnership between Oasis Youth Portadown, Children & Young People’s Strategic Partnership, Pathways Activities with additional support from the Public Health Agency, food supplier Brakes UK and the Almac Group.